yinchannn/Impact-of-COVID-19-on-New-Condo-Apartment-Price/README.md

-# New Condo Apartment Price Trends in Canada after COVID-19
+# Impact of COVID-19 on New Condo Prices in Canada